jakoch/jupyter-devbox/README.md

 #### How to run this?

 1. Get the source: clone this repository using git or download the zip
-2. Open the source folder in VSCode as a workspace (`File > Open Workspace`)
-3. Then reopen the workspace inside the container (`Remote Containers: Reopen in Container`):
+2. In VSCode open the folder in a container (`Remote Containers: Open Folder in Container`):

    This will build the container image (`Starting Dev Container (show log): Building image..`)